Bracy Walker

-Bracy Wardell Walker (born November 28, 1970) is a former American football safety in the National Football League.
-In his 12-year career that started in 1994, Walker played for the Kansas City Chiefs, the Cincinnati Bengals, the Miami Dolphins, and the Detroit Lions.
+Bracy Wardell Walker (born November 28, 1970) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.
+Walker was selected by the Kansas City Chiefs in the fourth round of the 1994 NFL draft.
+In his 12-year career that started in 1994, Walker played for the Chiefs, Cincinnati Bengals, Miami Dolphins, and Detroit Lions.

 College career

-Walker played college football at the University of North Carolina where he was first-team All-American in his senior year.
+Walker played college football for the North Carolina Tar Heels where he was first-team All-American in his senior year.
 Bracey Walker graduated from Pine Forest High School in Fayetteville, NC in 1989.

 NFL career

 Walker currently has the second longest return of a blocked field goal, making a 92-yard run for a touchdown in a 2004 game against the Chicago Bears.
 Walker was a backup for most of the 2005 season, starting the final four games of the regular season after starting safety Terrence Holt was injured.